alexa/alexa-auto-sdk/platforms/android/alexa-auto-client-service/README.md

 * Valid property value for `aace.alexa.wakewordEnabled` is `true` or `false`.
 All the other Auto SDK properties will be validated by Auto SDK.
 Auto SDK will provide value validation for `aace.alexa.wakewordEnabled` in the future.

+### Enabling AACS to synchronize Alexa's Time Zone and Locale with Device Settings (Optional)
+AACS supports synchronizing Alexa's time zone and locale properties with the ones in device settings.
+To enable the functionality, refer to this [README](android-service/README.md#syncsystempropertychange) for proper configuration.
+Once enabled, AACS will synchronize the time zone and/or locale properties of Alexa with the device settings in the following conditions:
+* When Auto SDK engine is initialized, both properties will be synchronized with the device settings.
+* When Alexa Client connects, both properties will be synchronized with the device settings.
+* When AACS gets `android.intent.action.LOCALE_CHANGED` intent as a result of device locale setting change, Alexa locale property will be updated.
+* When AACS gets `android.intent.action.TIMEZONE_CHANGED` intent as a result of device time zone setting change, Alexa time zone property will be updated.

+If this feature is not enabled, your application can still have the full flexibility in changing the two properties by handling AASB Property Manager messages.

 ## Including App Components in AACS APK
 The Auto SDK provides packages (also called "app components") in the `$AAC_SDK_HOME/platforms/android/app-components` directory.
 App components could be included in AACS APK or in your application to speed up the Alexa integration.
 The app components supported in the AACS APK are listed below.